Heather Found Support, Education, and Opportunity in Goodwill’s YouthBuild Program

 By Heather Phillips, Marketing Assistant, Goodwill Omaha

 When I turned 18, I dropped out of high school to take care of my father as his primary caregiver.
 I am also the caregiver to my younger brother, who has autism and Asperger’s syndrome.
 I had terrible anxiety about school and teachers from my past experiences in high school, where a teacher told me I was a misfit and “not diploma material.”
 That drove me into a dark depression and affected my attitude negatively.
-I thought to myself, if my teacher doesn’t think I am good enough and doesn’t care, then why should I care about myself?
+If my teacher doesn’t think I am good enough for school, I thought to myself, why should I care about graduating?
 So, I started skipping school and making bad decisions.

 I was losing hope; my father came across information about the Youthbuild program free of charge.
 I started to take GED classes for YouthBuild in February 2020.
 YouthBuild provides me with the necessary tools to pass my GED classes.
 Since I have joined YouthBuild, I have gotten my NCS First Aid CPR & AED certification, OSHA 10 certification, and Home Builders Institute Pre-Apprenticeship Certificate Training (PACT).
 Now I am only one test away from graduating with my GED diploma.

 The YouthBuild staff gave me countless life-changing opportunities: Mr. Norman Barnes, YouthBuild program mentor, and Mr. Michael Anderson, YouthBuild program manager, helped me move forward more than I can ever adequately explain.
 Not only did they help me discover how to use tools that I use on worksites, they also supported me in my studies.